 When we feel broken from abuse, beaten down by life, that’s when we need radical self-care — not heroically proving our worth, as shame can motivate us to do.
 We do better when we mother ourselves, and create a sense of containment and safety in our bodies, which is also a wonderful gift to pass on to the next generation.

 Activities to ponder: If you haven’t had a physical examination in a while, see your doctor.
 Some guidelines suggest women get a physical once a year and a gynecological exam every two years.
-Survivors are also encouraged to share with providers that they have a history of sexual abuse.
+Survivors are also encouraged to share with providers that they have a history of sexual trauma.
 Although this information may not change the focus of your check up, you may benefit from having your doctor adjust how they practice to accommodate you, such as articulating what they are going to do prior to touching you.

 Revisit the Window of Tolerance Guide.
 Identify 1-2 ways to engage with your body that contribute to living within the window of tolerance.
 Practice them daily, even when not stressed, as a way to widen the window of tolerance.
 The WOT exercises are especially helpful at transition points in your day (for example, between work and home).
 Make a point of regularly returning to your body as a way to check in with yourself and nurture your soul.